nevoit/Regression-Methods/README.md

 - Generalized linear model (GLM)
 - Generalized Additive Models (GAM)

-Each folder contains code and explanation for the corresponding method.
+Each folder contains code and an explanation for the corresponding method.

 ## Getting Started